 - Workaholics.
 The guys are total stoner slackers who try to do as little work as possible.
 You can almost hear the title snarking, "Yeah, these guys, reeaal workaholics they are."

-- "Another Day In Paradise" by Phil Collins is about a homeless woman who is either ignored or rejected by whomever she begs for help.
+- "Another Day in Paradise" by Phil Collins is about a homeless woman who is either ignored or rejected by whomever she begs for help.
 The title applies to the much more fortunate people who ignore her.
-Collins was inspired to write the song after witnessing homelessness and poverty in Washington, DC in The Eighties.
+Collins was inspired to write the song after witnessing homelessness and poverty in Washington, D.C. in The '80s.

-- "With God On Our Side" by Bob Dylan.
+- "With God On Our Side" by Bob Dylan, from The Times They Are A-Changin'.

 - "Für meine Fans" by Knorkator.
 The title means 'for my fans' in German, implying that the work is meant as a tribute to the band's fans; however, the chorus starts with Ich schäme mich für meine Fans - 'I am ashamed of my fans'.
 The song is one big long Take That, Audience!